Currently, there is no waiting list for WCCC.

 Contact DCYF right away!
 There are three ways to contact them:

-- The name and phone number of the child care provider
+- Name and phone number of your child care provider available.

 What options are there for families while they are on a wait list?